cosmos/cosmos/WHITEPAPER.md

 participate in the consensus protocol by broadcasting cryptographic signatures, or _votes_, to agree upon the next block.

-Validators' voting powers are determined at genesis, or is changed deterministically by the blockchain, depending on the application.
+Validators' voting powers are determined at genesis, or are changed deterministically by the blockchain, depending on the application.
 For example, in a proof-of-stake application such as the Cosmos Hub, the voting power may be determined by the amount of staking tokens bonded as collateral.